 ASOTRY, which means “harvest” in a local dialect of Malagasy, is a five-year food security program.
-Over the life of the project, USAID will provide $37 million and more than 8,500 MT of food to promote food security in vulnerable households.
+Over the life of the project, USAID provide $37 million and more than 8,500 MT of food to promote food security in vulnerable households.
 ADRA leads the ASOTRY consortium, consisting of ADRA Madagascar, Land O’Lakes International Development, and Action Intercooperation Madagascar (AIM).

 ASOTRY has three components: improving health, nutrition, and sanitation; increasing livelihoods and agricultural production; and building resilience through disaster preparedness and improving infrastructure.
 In addition, project activities include cross-cutting issues of gender equality, environmental protection, and socio-organization.